-12 Months of Microbrews from independent breweries across the United States.
+9 Months of Microbrews from independent breweries across the United States.
+Each month beer club members will receive four different selections, three of each (12 total) of 12 ounce fresh bottled beer.
 A creative gift idea for the beer lover in your life.
 Perfect for Birthdays, Graduation, Thank You and just because.
 100% Satisfaction Guaranteed on every order.

 Along with the beer comes our monthly microbrew newsletter.
 Included is information on the featured breweries for the month, their beer tasting notes, beer and food pairing suggestions and other beer related information to help you enjoy your membership.

 All Beer of the Month Clubs are Shipped via Ground Delivery Only.
 Shipments will arrive the last week of each month.
 Prior to the first shipment each beer club member will receive a custom gift card via US Mail notifying them of their membership plus any gift message you add while checking out.
 View Featured Beers for Sept 2017

 This Blonde Ale offers consistent sweetness, a punch of dominant hops and enough alcohol to keep you light on your feet all evening.
 The recipe combines Cascade and Centennial hops along with Carapils, Two-Row, and Wheat malts.
 The malts provide a subtle sweetness for the aroma and the flavor, but the hops aren't shy to jump in there and add some complexity.
 The aroma is malty sweet but features bursts of citrus and a fruity quality.
 The flavor offers a foundation of malts highlighted by a flourish of bitterness.
 Expect hazy sunshine when this brew is poured into a glass, and the heap of off-white foam is quite pleasant as well.